AnonymousATC24/Centimani/README.md

-# Centimani: A Performance Predictor to Select the Optimal AI Accelerator for DNN Training
+# Centimani: Enabling Fast AI Accelerator Selection for DNN Training with a Novel  Performance Predictor

 The micro-benchmarks is to benchmark operations that are important to deep learning on different hardware platforms.